Dashlane vs. LastPass: Which One Is Better in 2025?

 (SOC2 Type II, SOC3, BSI C5, ISO/IEC 27001:2013, APEC CBPR and PRP Privacy Certification, TRUSTe Enterprise Privacy Certification)

-Both Dashlane and LastPass are exceptionally secure password managers that offer robust security features, such as 256-bit AES encryption (all of your data is encrypted on the device level with military-grade encryption), zero-knowledge protocol (neither Dashlane’s nor LastPass’s staff can access your password vault), and multi-factor authentication (MFA).
+Dashlane is an exceptionally secure password manager that offers strong security features, such as 256-bit AES encryption (all of your data is encrypted on the device level with military-grade encryption), zero-knowledge protocol (Dashlane’s staff cannot access your password vault), and multi-factor authentication (MFA).

 Security & Data Privacy — Dashlane Has Never Been Hacked

-LastPass has more 2FA options, including: authenticator apps (LastPass MFA, Google Authenticator, Microsoft Authenticator, Duo Security, Toopher), printable spreadsheets (Grid), and support for USB security keys (YubiKey), fingerprint sensors, and smart card readers.
+LastPass also uses 256-bit AES encryption and zero-knoweldge architecture.
+It also has more 2FA options than Dashlane, including authenticator apps (LastPass MFA, Google Authenticator, Microsoft Authenticator, Duo Security, Toopher), printable spreadsheets (Grid), and support for USB security keys (YubiKey), fingerprint sensors, and smart card readers.

 Security & Data Privacy — Dashlane Has Never Been Hacked